 Boats.
 Boats or Lanchas, rule the region.
 There are only a handful of roads that connect cities so like I learned the hard way, you need to be prepared or flexible with your time.
 These Lanchas operate daily on the coast for about $10 trips.
 Down from Nuqui at 1pm and up from Arusi at 6 am.

-What can or will I do in the Choco?
+What can I do in the Choco region?

 Whale Watching – Whale watching along Colombia’s Pacific Coast is one of the main draws for the region.
 As amazing as this is, there are far more things to experience.
 The season runs from July-November.

 Surfing – Yes.
 Surfing is available here and some good breaks are at your fingertips.
 Termales, & El Valle have shore breaks but is dependent on daily conditions.
 Advanced surfers should hire a boat to Termales point for the coasts best reef break.